-Program includes NCLEX-PN review to ensure you’re prepared for licensure.
+Program includes NCLEX-PN review to help you prepare for the licensure exam.†

 Train to become an important member of the health care team—and to qualify to pursue roles in a variety of health care settings.
 Licensed vocational nurses (LVNs) provide basic care to patients under the supervision of registered nurses (RNs) and physicians.

-As an LVN, you could do everything from help to feed new babies, change bandages in acute care, keep chemotherapy patients comfortable during treatment, or help older patients dress.
-You’ll also update patient charts and communicate important information to the rest of the health care team.
+LVNs may do a little of everything: helping feed new babies, changing bandages in acute care, keeping chemotherapy patients comfortable during treatment, or helping older patients dress.
+They also update patient charts and communicate important information to the rest of the health care team.

 Vocational Nursing Curriculum